awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. Copy the **Staging** stage section and paste it after the first two stages\.
 Because it is a deploy stage, just like the **Staging** stage, you use it as a template for the third stage\.

-1. Change the name of the stage and the deployment group details, and then save the file\.
+1. Change the name of the stage and the deployment group details\.

    The following example shows the JSON you add to the pipeline\.json file after the **Staging** stage\.
 Edit the emphasized elements with new values\.
 Remember to include a comma to separate the **Staging** and **Production** stage definitions\.